jimjitsuesq/portfolio-sql-library-manager/README.md

 # Library Manager

-An app written using ExpressJS, Pug and Sequelize using a Sqlite database to maintain a collection of books.
-Functionality includes modifying, adding and deleting the individual book records, as well as search functionality.
+An application written using NodeJS and the ExpressJS framework to track a collection of books stored in a SQLite database.

+Users are able to:

+* Search the database for books.
+* View details for each book.
+* Add a book to the collection.
+* Edit or delete each book's record.

 A live demo can be found [here](https://portfolio-sql-library-manager.wn.r.appspot.com/books).